SEESolutions-it/DpdlEngine/README.md

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are supported by default and third party libraries can be added as extensions.

-The language constructs and syntax is kept simple and follows an OOP paradigm.
+The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm.
-Dpdl enables to access the full Java platform API directly within Dpdl scripts.
+Dpdl enables to access the full Java platform API and external java libraries directly within Dpdl scripts.

 Further, also standard **ANSI C code** (subset of C90) can be **embedded and executed directly within Dpdl scripts** (interpreted code).
 This makes it ideal also for hardware programming.

+By combining the portability and API availability of java, and the power of C programming language, Dpdl is a powerful environment for development, education and research.

 Dpdl is designed to be simple, compact, robust, extendible and portable to almost every platform